 Continuing on from the schoolhouse, you can take one of the many paths through the park and find three more pieces of public art, all of which are sculpture.
 Keep your eye out for a cheeky pair of tables as you walk through the skate park by artist Ted Fullerton.

-*NOTE: The Canadian Clay & Glass Museum has re-opened as of July 2nd, 2020.
+*NOTE: As of our last update, the Canadian Clay & Glass Museum has re-opened.

 Check Out KITCHENER’S CIVIC CENTRE – 2:00 PM

 DAY 1 – 2:00 PM: STROLL THROUGH CIVIC CENTRE PARK AND SWING BY KITCHENER-WATERLOO ART GALLERY.

 Take a stroll through Civic Centre Park to discover a remarkable monument.
 The Kitchener Fallen Firefighters Memorial stands as a solemn tribute to firefighters who lost their lives in the line of duty.
 Civic Centre Park really is a main hub of Kitchener, with easy access to the Kitchener Public Library, the aptly named Centre in the Square, and Waterloo’s Regional Headquarters.

 Continuing on through the park, you’ll arrive at the Kitchener-Waterloo Art Gallery.
 The gallery* boasts over 4,000 works in its permanent collection, including works by major Indigenous artists like Kent Monkman and Shelley Niro.
 If you’re travelling with someone with sensory needs, then make this an early stop.
 Between 10 AM and 12 PM KWAG hosts Sensory Friendly Saturdays, where the galleries and public spaces have reduced light and volume levels.

 *NOTE: As of our last update, the Kitchener-Waterloo Art Gallery has re-opened.